mojochao/npm-mode/README.md

 ## Configuration

-This package provides a minor mode which can be activated with:
+The *npm-mode* package provides a minor mode which can be activated with:

 `(npm-mode)`

 ### Global Activation

-The minor mode can be activated globally with:
+The mode can be activated globally with:

 `(npm-global-mode)`

 ### Project Activation

 The mode can be activated on a per-project basis using directory local variables.
-The easiest way to do this is to use the `add-dir-local-variable` from the root directory of a project.
+The easiest way to do this is to use the command `add-dir-local-variable` from the root directory of a project.

-For example, visit the `README.md` file in the root directory of a project, and run the <kbd>M-x add-dir-local-variable</kbd>
+For example, visit the `README.md` file in the root directory of a project, and run the command <kbd>M-x add-dir-local-variable</kbd>.
-command.
 Emacs will prompt you for `Mode or subdirectory:`, to which you should enter <kbd>nil</kbd>.

 Next, you will be prompted for `Add directory-local variable:`, to which you should enter <kbd>mode</kbd>.

-Finally, you will be prompted for `Add mode with value:`, to which you should enter <kbd>npm-mode</kbd>.
+Next, you will be prompted for `Add mode with value:`, to which you should enter <kbd>npm-mode</kbd>.

-If you look at the generated `.dir-locals.el` file you can see the generated configuration:
+Next, you will be placed in a new `.dir-locals.el` buffer containing the directory local variables for the project.

 ```
-$ cat /your/project/root/.dir-locals.el
 ;;; Directory Local Variables
 ;;; For more information see (info "(emacs) Directory Variables")

 ((nil
   (mode . npm)))
-$
 ```

+Finally, save the buffer contents with <kbd>C-x C-s</kbd>, and your project is configured for `npm-mode`.

 If you later wish to disable npm-mode for the project, run the `delete-dir-local-variable` command similarly.

 ### Command Keymap

-This mode provides a command keymap, whose default <kbd>C-c n</kbd>
+The mode provides a command keymap, whose default <kbd>C-c n</kbd>
 prefix can be configured with <kbd>M-x customize-variable npm-mode-keymap-prefix</kbd>.